mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 Once the compiler goes through the phase of type checking there are a few options:

 - Perform AST transformations in order to produce equivalent but more efficient tree for the purposes of the compiler's [back end](https://en.wikipedia.org/wiki/Compiler#Back_end).
-- Skip the transformation phase and directly go either code generation or evaluation.
+- Skip the transformation phase and directly perform either code generation or evaluation.

-In this section we'll take a look at the interpreter which is going to evaluate our programs based on the AST produced by the grammar.
+In this section we'll take a look at the interpreter which is going to evaluate our programs based on the AST produced by the parser (syntax analyzer).

 Here's the entire implementation: